 - While creating a virtual network, you can create only one subnet.
 However, to create another subnet, you will have to search for myVnet and click on it.

-- Set Private as the name on Add Subnet panel.
+- Set Private as the name in the Add Subnet panel.
 For address, enter 10.0.1.0/24 and click OK.

-Configure and Manage Virtual Network
+A Guide To Configure and Manage Virtual Networks

-- To create a private subnet virtual network, use the following commands.
+- To create a private subnet virtual network, use the following commands:

 “azure network vnet create --vnetmyVnet --address-space 10.0.0.0 --cidr16 --subnet-name Private --subnet-start-ip 10.0.0.0 --subnet-cidr 24 --location "East US"”